-- Through our value of the month and school ethos - Pupils with SEN are encouraged to be active members in all aspects of the school community. - We have a Pastoral Team, who include Tom Churchill (Home School Link worker) Mrs Onion and Mrs Lovelock (Certified Therapeutic Mentors) - We have a 'zero tolerance' approach to bullying.
-There are more details in our Anti Bullying Policy, which can be found on the school website: https://www.stnicolasprimary.co.uk/school-policies/
+- > Through our value of the month and school ethos - > Pupils with SEND are encouraged to be active members in all aspects of the school community. - We have a Pastoral Team, who include Tom Churchill (Home School Link worker) Mrs Onion and Mrs Lovelock (Certified Therapeutic Mentors) - We have a 'zero tolerance' approach to bullying.
+There are more details in our Anti Bullying Policy, which can be found on the school website: St Nicolas CE Primary School, Abingdon School Policies